Arcadia-Y/Arcadia-Y.github.io/_pages/about.md

 #   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
 #   limit: 3 # leave blank to include all the blog posts
 ---
-I'm Chengxi Yang (杨承羲), a third-year undergraduate computer science student at from [ACM Honor Class](https://acm.sjtu.edu.cn), [Zhiyuan College](https://en.zhiyuan.sjtu.edu.cn/), [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).
+I'm Chengxi Yang (杨承羲), a third-year undergraduate computer science student from [ACM Honor Class](https://acm.sjtu.edu.cn), [Zhiyuan College](https://en.zhiyuan.sjtu.edu.cn/), [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).
 I'm currently a reserach intern at [University of Wisconsin-Madison](https://www.wisc.edu/), co-advised by Prof. [Thomas Reps](https://pages.cs.wisc.edu/~reps/) and Prof. [Tej Chajed](https://www.chajed.io/).
 Prior to that, I was fortunate to work with Prof. [Qinxiang Cao](https://dblp.org/pid/141/1017.html) at SJTU.

 My research interest mainly lies in **formal verification**, aiming to make verification more practical and efficient.
 I'm also broadly interested in other areas related to programming languages, such as program analysis, compiler design and AI4Math.